12 Must-Ask Landlord Reference Check Questions

 - Did the tenant(s) ever receive any legal notices (late rent, noise, unauthorized occupants, notice to vacate, etc.)?

-- Did the tenant have any pets?
+- Were there any pets?

 - Did the tenant give proper notice before vacating?